 - Once stock is cooled, remove as much fat as possible from the top.
 Place pot on stovetop and bring to a simmer.

 - Rinse and drain split peas.
 Remove any debris.
 Add to soup.
 Simmer up to 1 hour until the peas are very soft and the soup is thickened.
+Continue to top up with chicken broth if soup becomes too thick.

 - Remove thyme stems before serving and garnish with chopped fresh parsley if desired.